apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    ===== ===========================================================================================
    ``0`` Session and stream receive windows are initialized and maintained at the value as specified
-         in :ts:cv:`proxy.config.http2.initial_window_size_in` over the lifetime of HTTP/2 connections.
+         in :ts:cv:`proxy.config.http2.initial_window_size_in` over the lifetime of HTTP/2 sessions.
    ``1`` Session receive windows are initialized to the value of the product of
          :ts:cv:`proxy.config.http2.initial_window_size_in` and
-         :ts:cv:`proxy.config.http2.max_concurrent_streams_in` and are maintained as such over the lifetime of HTTP/2 connections.
+         :ts:cv:`proxy.config.http2.max_concurrent_streams_in` and are maintained as such over the lifetime of HTTP/2 sessions.
 Stream windows are initialized to the value of :ts:cv:`proxy.config.http2.initial_window_size_in` and are maintained as such over the lifetime of each HTTP/2 stream.
    ``2`` Session receive windows are initialized to the value of the product of
          :ts:cv:`proxy.config.http2.initial_window_size_in` and
-         :ts:cv:`proxy.config.http2.max_concurrent_streams_in` and are maintained as such over the lifetime of HTTP/2 connections.
-Stream windows are initialized to the value of :ts:cv:`proxy.config.http2.initial_window_size_in` but are dynamically adjusted to the session window size divided by the number of concurrent streams over the lifetime of HTTP/2 connections.
+         :ts:cv:`proxy.config.http2.max_concurrent_streams_in` and are maintained as such over the lifetime of HTTP/2 sessions.
+Stream windows are initialized to the value of :ts:cv:`proxy.config.http2.initial_window_size_in` but are dynamically adjusted to the session window size divided by the number of concurrent streams over the lifetime of HTTP/2 sessions.
 That is, stream window sizes dynamically adjust to fill the session window in a way that shares the window equally among all concurrent streams.
    ===== ===========================================================================================